 - A. The imposition of sanctions is determined by the nature of the violation and the severity of any damage, injury, or harm resulting from it; any previous disciplinary record; and rehabilitative potential. - B. In some cases, a sanction may be held in abeyance for a specific period.
-This means that, should the respondent be found in violation of the Code during the stated period, he or she may be subject to the deferred sanction in addition to any sanction appropriate to the new violation. - C. Imposed sanctions in accordance with this Code include: - CCVS.A Censure: An official written reprimand for violation of specified regulations. - CCVS.B Disciplinary Probation: A period in which a student is expected to demonstrate positive behavioral change and be potentially excluded from participation in privileged or extracurricular HU activities.
+This means that, should the respondent be found in violation of the Code during the stated period, he or she may be subject to the deferred sanction in addition to any sanction appropriate to the new violation. - C. Imposed sanctions in accordance with this Code include: - CCVS.A Warning: An official verbal or written warning for violation of specified prohibited conduct with no official disciplinary record.
+May be used in consideration if further founded violations occur. - CCVS.B Censure: An official written reprimand for violation of specified regulations. - CCVS.C Disciplinary Probation: A period in which a student is expected to demonstrate positive behavioral change and be potentially excluded from participation in privileged or extracurricular HU activities.
 Additional restrictions or conditions for behavioral changes may be imposed.
 Violations of any term of a Code probation, or any additional violation of this Code during the period of disciplinary probation, may result in eviction from an HU residence and/or suspension, or expulsion from HU.
 A respondent on disciplinary probation is not in good disciplinary standing with HU.

-CCVS.C - Restitution: Repayment to HU or to an affected party for damages resulting from a violation of this Code.
+CCVS.D - Restitution: Repayment to HU or to an affected party for damages resulting from a violation of this Code.

-CCVS.D - Denial of Access to Specific Areas: A respondent can be banned from certain non-academic area(s) for a specified length of time.
+CCVS.E - Denial of Access to Specific Areas: A respondent can be banned from certain non-academic area(s) for a specified length of time.

-CCVS.E - Eviction from Residence: Termination of the residence hall agreement and exclusion from visiting within certain or all HU residential facilities, as set forth in the notice of eviction, for a specified period or permanently.
+CCVS.F - Eviction from Residence: Termination of the residence hall agreement and exclusion from visiting within certain or all HU residential facilities, as set forth in the notice of eviction, for a specified period or permanently.
 A respondent who is evicted is not entitled to a refund of room fees.
 A respondent who is a freshman or sophomore and is evicted from residence is unable to fulfill residency requirements and may be suspended, upon review.

-CCVS.F - Revocation of Privileges: Restrictions placed on activities and/or use of HU services and facilities for a specified period or permanently.
+CCVS.G - Revocation of Privileges: Restrictions placed on activities and/or use of HU services and facilities for a specified period or permanently.

-CCVS.G - Suspension: Exclusion from classes and other privileges or activities, including access to HU premises or HU-sponsored activities off campus, as set forth in the notice of suspension, for at least one semester.
+CCVS.H - Suspension: Exclusion from classes and other privileges or activities, including access to HU premises or HU-sponsored activities off campus, as set forth in the notice of suspension, for at least one semester.
 A respondent who is suspended is not entitled to any tuition or fee refund and is banned from HU premises for the duration of the suspension.

-CCVS.H - Expulsion: Termination of student status, and exclusion from HU premises, privileges, and activities.
+CCVS.I - Expulsion: Termination of student status, and exclusion from HU premises, privileges, and activities.
 A respondent who is expelled shall not be entitled to any tuition or fee refund and is banned from HU premises permanently.
 A sanction of expulsion will be reflected in a respondent's transcript.

-CCVS.I - Discretionary Sanctions: Other sanctions that bear a reasonable relation to the violation for which the student has been sanctioned may be imposed instead of, or in addition to, those specified above.
+CCVS.J - Discretionary Sanctions: Other sanctions that bear a reasonable relation to the violation for which the student has been sanctioned may be imposed instead of, or in addition to, those specified above.
 Discretionary sanctions include, but are not limited to, service hours, fines, educational reflection assignments, participation in alcohol or drug awareness programs and trainings, and counseling and education regarding sexual assault and misconduct.